Ludovico De Luigi was born in Venice, in 1933. He lives and works in Italy.

-Ludovico De Luigi was born in Venice in 1933 from an artistic family since his father was a famous spatialist painter.
+Ludovico De Luigi was born in Venice from an artistic family since his father was a famous spatialist painter.
 From 1950 he has been traveling the world and he has settled down in different places such as Turin, Rome, France and in the United States.
 Beside art, one of his main interests is the entomology.
 In 1959, his passion for the venetian vedutisti pushed him to assiduously attend the Gallery of Palazzo Corsini in Rome, where with a lot of study he gained access to the pictorial technique of Canaletto, until he got able to replicate it with real mastery.

 The first exhibitions started in 1965 with the solo show at the Gallery Il Canale of Venice, but it's just after the encounter with the gallerist Luciano Ravagnan in 1968 that De Luigi clearly intensified his exhibitions activity in Venice, in Italy and abroad.
 One exhibition has followed another in the cities of Trieste, Milan, New York, Monaco, Montecarlo, Paris, and from 1957 even in a lot of german cities.